keithholler/petbook/README.md

 PetBook is an idea where people share their pets pictures and question.
 The unique feature is when you sign up you are mailed a special tag for their collar.
 If they ever get lost you scan the NFC tag and you will be provided a unique id.
-The person can then submit the id online along with their phone number and let the owner know they found their pet with and email.
+The person can then submit the id online along with their phone number and let the owner know they found their pet with an email.

 # Motivation
 The mostivation behind this was to practice Redux while also homing in on my React Skills.
 One day I hope to make this site and idea tto life in the real world.